ppy/osu-wiki/wiki/Game_modifier/Hard_Rock/en.md

 *Notice: Using this mod on osu!mania will result in an unranked play.*

-In [osu!mania](/wiki/Game_mode/osu!mania), the HP value are increased by 40% while the timing windows are 40% stricter.
+In [osu!mania](/wiki/Game_mode/osu!mania), the HP value is increased by 40% while the timing windows are about 29% stricter.
 Though the AR value is displayed as increased, it does not affect the gameplay.

 To calculate the timing windows after applying HR, simply take the original timing window under the OD (which can be calculated [here](/wiki/Beatmapping/Overall_difficulty)) and divide it by 1.4.
-One thing to note is that since the timing window of Rainbow 300 (MAX) is fixed regardless of the OD, the timing window of MAX's with +HR will always be ±11.43ms.
+One thing to note is that since the timing window of Rainbow 300 (MAX) is fixed regardless of the OD, which means the timing window of a MAX with HR will always be ±11.43ms.

-Note that in [ScoreV2](/wiki/Game_modifier/ScoreV2) the calculation method is different.
+Note that the calculation method is different in [ScoreV2](/wiki/Game_modifier/ScoreV2).

 ## Trivia